romkatv/powerlevel10k/README.md

 *Tip*: If you copy-paste a truncated directory and hit *TAB*, it'll complete to the original.

+*Troubleshooting*: [Directory is hard to see in prompt when using Rainbow style.](
+  #directory-is-hard-to-see-in-prompt-when-using-rainbow-style)

 ### Extremely customizable

 Powerlevel10k can be configured to look like any other Zsh theme out there.